vishnurajendran/Meteor2D/README.md

 3. Implement your application class by inheriting from `meteor::Application` and defining the necessary methods.

+## Disclaimer

+- C++20 features are utilized in the development of this project.
+- This project is developed using Visual Studio 2019.
+- The Meteor 2D Game Engine has been primarily developed and tested on the Windows operating system.

+Please note that while efforts are made to maintain cross-platform compatibility, the current focus and testing have been on the Windows platform.

 ## TODO
 ### Core
 - [x] Application and Engine Loop.